Robert Warden Lee

-Robert Warden Lee (14 December 1868 – 6 January 1958) was a British lawyer, Rhodes Professor of Roman-Dutch law, and Fellow of All Souls College, Oxford.
+Robert Warden Lee, FBA (14 December 1868 – 6 January 1958) was a British lawyer, Rhodes Professor of Roman-Dutch law, and fellow of All Souls College, Oxford.

 Life and career

 Robert Warden Lee was born in Hanmer, Flintshire, the son of a vicar, the Revd Matthew Henry Lee.
 He was educated at Rossall School, followed by Balliol College, Oxford, where he was awarded a double first in classics.
 Following his graduation in 1891, he worked in the Ceylon Civil Service, during which time he developed an interest in Roman-Dutch law, the legal system of British Ceylon.

 Lee was called to the bar by Gray's Inn in 1896.
 He practiced before the Privy Council, mainly in appeals from Ceylon.
 He also taught law at Worcester College, Oxford, where he was made fellow in 1903.
 He became the chair of Roman-Dutch law at London University in 1906.
 In 1914, he became dean of the Law Faculty of McGill University in Montreal.
 In 1921, Lee returned to the University of Oxford as its first professor of Roman-Dutch law, and as a Fellow of All Souls.
 He published multiple books on Roman-Dutch law throughout his career.

-Lee married Amice Anna Botham in 1914, with whom he had one daughter, Amice Macdonell, a children's writer.
+In 1914, Lee married Amice Anna Botham, daughter of Sir John Macdonell, King's Remembrancer, with whom he had one daughter, Amice Macdonell, a children's writer.
 Lee retired from his professorship at Oxford in 1956, at the age of eighty-seven, and died in 1958.